FairMoney Fair Practices Code

 The FPC will be applicable to the following broad areas:

 Reserve Bank of India (RBI) has advised that Boards of Non-Banking Finance Companies (NBFC's) lay out appropriate internal principles and procedures in determining interest rates, processing and other charges.

-FairMoney should always be read in conjunction with RBI guidelines, directives, circulars and instructions.
+Although FairMoney is not a regulated NBFC, the Company will strive to be read in conjunction with RBI guidelines, directives, circulars and instructions.
 The company will apply best industry practices so long as such practice does not conflict with or violate RBI guidelines.

 In order to ensure its standards of transparency, in conformity with the stipulations of the RBI's directives, the Company has adopted the following interest rate policy for determining Interest Rates, Processing and Other Charges.
 This Policy applies to clients whose loans are booked in the Company.

 3. PROCESSING / DOCUMENTATION AND OTHER CHARGES